typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unnecessary-type-parameters.md

 This rule forbids type parameters that only appear once in a function, method, or class definition.

 Type parameters relate two types.
-If a generic type parameter only appears once, then it is not relating anything.
+If a type parameter only appears once, then it is not relating anything.
 It can usually be replaced with explicit types such as `unknown`.

 At best unnecessary type parameters make code harder to read.
 At worst they can be used to disguise unsafe type assertions.

-## Options

-None.

 ## Examples